gearsoflaw/FF3-Job-Grinder/README.md

 It is important to place the window correctly to ensure that when the application is reading in the images it can see the game.
 * In `ff3_consts_running.py` you can set `SHOW_SCREEN` to `True`, this will draw a window showing you exactly what the application is seeing, this window needs to be a mirror of what is happening in the game window.

+## Run the script
+* To run the script execute `ff3_job_leveling.py`
+* A short count down will initiate giving you time to change focus to the game window

 ## Best place to Grind
 In the forest just south of Ur.